-Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about balancing equations (GCSE and Key Stage 3)
+Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about balancing equations and conservation of mass (GCSE and Key Stage 3)

 How to balance chemical equations

 GCSE and Key Stage 3 activity on how to balance chemical equations.
 Students balance simple equations involving concrete examples, such as wheels and cars, by adding coefficients before the object.
 This activity helps make the jump to more abstract chemical equations easier.
 Try it before you balance chemical equations – it will hopefully help students understand why we need to balance equations in the first place.
 (PDF)